International travel information

 University-supported international travel – Faculty

-- The University also highly recommends that study abroad students purchase their own travel insurance through a group policy at CISI sponsored by the University.
-Coverages include health, medically necessary evacuation, and trip interruption expenses and do not exclude COVID-19 related losses.
-Contact Mark Young at BCNRisk@unr.edu for more information.
+- The University highly recommends that University students and faculty/staff traveling internationally purchase their own travel insurance through CISI or another travel insurance company.
+Coverage should include health, medically necessary evacuation, and trip interruption expenses that do not exclude COVID-19 related losses.
+Contact BCNRisk@unr.edu for more information.